yijing-sie/ChatApp_Clype/README.md

 > [document.txt](document.txt), [test.txt](test.txt) can be used to test text file share

 ### DEMO
-1. HostNotFound : When user trying to connect to an unexisted server, a popup will show up informing the user and let user to close the caht window
+1. HostNotFound : When user tries to connect to an unexisting server, a popup will show up informing the user and letting the user close the chat window